pascalkienast/VibeCoding-Seminar-LMS/README.md

   - Students can download files when viewing a week at `/lehrplan/[week_number]`
   - Setup: see `LEHRPLAN_FILES_SETUP.md`
   - Requires: `lehrplan` bucket, `lehrplan-files.sql` and `lehrplan-storage-policies.sql`

+- Featured Tools Carousel
+  - Admins can create featured tools with rich content at `/admin/featured-tools`
+  - Featured tools appear in a carousel at the top of `/tools`
+  - Supports: long descriptions, images, YouTube videos, multiple action links
+  - Only active featured tools are displayed to users
+  - No comments on featured tools (comments remain only on regular tools in the grid below)
+  - Setup: Run `featured-tools-setup.sql` in Supabase SQL editor
+  - Requires: `featured-tools` storage bucket for images
+  - See `FEATURED_TOOLS_SETUP.md` for complete setup instructions

 - Troubleshooting
   - If inserts/updates fail as admin, re‑run `policy-fixes.sql` to refresh policies.